upenn-libraries/finding_aids/README.md

 #### Traefik

+> Note: The Traefik UI isn't properly exposed at this time.

 When running the development environment you can access the traefik web ui by navigating to: [https://finding-aid-discovery-dev.library.upenn.edu:8080/#](https://finding-aid-discovery-dev.library.upenn.edu:8080/#).
 The username and password are located in [ansible/inventories/vagrant/group_vars/docker_swarm_manager/traefik.yml](ansible/inventories/vagrant/group_vars/docker_swarm_manager/traefik.yml)

 #### Rails Application

 For information about the Rails application, see the [README](/rails_app/README.md) in the Rails application root.
 This includes information about running the test suite, performing harvesting, development styleguide and general application information.

 #### Solr Admin